hafrfr/OPAT-App/README.md

 Here’s a quick preview of the latest prototype:

 👉 [Watch demo on YouTube (v2)](https://youtube.com/shorts/YVcvpVbuJEw)
-*A walkthrough of the updated v2 prototype*
+*A walkthrough of the updated v2 prototype and its Key Features*

 ---